bordoley/reactive-js/docs/interfaces/_disposable_.serialdisposablelike.md

 A Disposable container that allows replacing an inner Disposable with another, disposing the previous inner disposable in the process.
 Disposing the container also disposes the inner disposable.
+Disposing the inner disposable with an error, disposes the container with the error.

 ## Hierarchy